TIERS/dwm1001-uwb-firmware/README.md

 3. Open the project in Segger, set the device ID to the desired value, connect the target device via USB and click Build and Run.

+### Responders
+1. Copy the folder `dwm1001-examples/examples/ss_twr_init` and change the name to `ss_twr_resp` to identify it.

+2. Replace the files `ss_init_main.c` and `main.c` with the ones of the same name provided in the folder Responder (inside of the Autocalibration or Localization folder depending on your objective).

+3. Paste the file `shared_var.h` provided in this repository inside the folder `dwm1001-examples/examples/ss_twr_resp/SES/`

+4. Open the project in Segger, set the device ID to the desired value, connect the target device via USB and click Build and Run.

 ## KEIL µVision IDE

 Each example contains a µVision5 project file for Keil µVision IDE.
 The examples compile and load cleanly to the DWM1001.